nuegatte/sun_type_c/README.md

 - Challenges and limitations faced in this project

 This project does not cover how QMK entirely works, but it will include the steps to get the firmware flashed into the Pi Pico.
+This project also does not cover detailed overview on the keyboard itself.

 ## Tools and Materials
 This section discusses tools and materials used and the reasoning behind it.